alexandrainst/danlp/README.md

 The DaNLP package allows you to download and preprocess datasets.
 You can read about the datasets [here](https://danlp-alexandra.readthedocs.io/en/latest/docs/datasets.html).

 ## Examples
-You will find examples and tutorials [here](/examples/tutorials) that shows how to use NLP in Danish.
+You will find examples that shows how to use NLP in Danish (using our models or others) in our [benchmark](/examples/benchmarks) scripts and jupyter notebook [tutorials](/examples/tutorials).
 This project keeps a Danish written [blog](https://medium.com/danlp) on medium where we write about Danish NLP, and in time we will also provide some real cases of how NLP is applied in Danish companies.

 ## Structure of the repo